obaker1/hungryhelpers/README.md

 	- URLs:
 		http://127.0.0.1:8000/findLocation/
 	- Test suite execution instructions:
-		1. Using a command line interpreter, navigate to the 'findLocation' folder of the project
+		1. Using a command line interpreter, navigate to the root directory of the project
-		2. python manage.py test findLocation
+		2. Run 'python manage.py test findLocation'
 		3. Details about each test can be found inside the /findLocation/tests.py file.
 - Account management:
 	- Description: